A few months ago, Runner’s World called. They’re doing a monthly street style feature, they said. Would I be interested?

 I immediately SWOONED and fell out of my chair.
 A few smelling salts later, I responded: YES.
 For me, this is better than Vogue.

-I’ve always been runner.
-I was born into a family of runners.
-In fact, some of my earliest memories involve cheering on the sidelines as my mom (or my Dad) ran by.
-We’d jump into the car and drive to the next checkpoint; I remember playing dress-up with my mom’s medals.
+I’ve always been runner – I was born into a family of runners.
+Some of my earliest memories involve cheering on the sidelines as my mom (or my Dad) ran by.
+I played dress-up with my mom’s medals.
 This was the era of tall striped socks, short shorts and sweatbands.
 Runner’s World Magazine was always on our coffee table.

 As I got older, I’d ride my bike while my parents ran.
 Dad would come home early from work – “Get your bike!” he’d say, and off we’d go.
 We’d chat about our day, our lives, as he huffed and puffed next to me, helping to push me up the hills.

 Eventually, I started running – Cross-Country in high school, running barefoot on the beach all summer long, or through piles of snow on Christmas morning (my own personal Christmas tradition).
 But it wasn’t until I was able to run faster than my mom that I truly felt like a runner.
-I remember the day clearly: We had gone out for a jog together, but instead of stopping at our usual spot….we both simultaneously pressed on.
-There was an unspoken acknowledgment in the air that it was time.
-Game ON.
-We ran faster and faster, further and further, our usual chatter and laughter absent.
+Mom and I had gone out for a jog together, but instead of stopping at our usual spot….we both simultaneously pressed on.
+There was an unspoken acknowledgment of Game ON.
+We ran faster and faster, our usual chatter and laughter absent.
 I kicked into racing mode – the one where my brain shuts down, the pain gets fuzzy, and the only thing I hear is the pounding of my own feet.

 After many, many minutes of this nonsense (on an otherwise lovely Saturday afternoon!) my Mom gave in.
 She stopped, laughing.
 “OK!!” she said, “I GIVE!!”.
 We cracked up, and immediately flopped down on the ground, exhausted.